lassoan/SlicerTotalSegmentator/README.md

 ## Tutorial

-- If you have a CUDA-capable GPU then make sure CUDA is installed to enable faster segmentation (1-2 minutes instead of tens of 40-50 minutes for full-resolution image).
+- If you have a CUDA-capable GPU with 7GB or more RAM then make sure CUDA is installed to enable faster segmentation (1-2 minutes instead of tens of 40-50 minutes for full-resolution image).
 You can download CUDA from [here](https://developer.nvidia.com/cuda-downloads).
 Use the [CUDA version listed on pytorch website as "Compute platform" for your system](https://pytorch.org/get-started/locally/).
 Currently, CUDA is not available on macOS.
 If CUDA-capable GPU is not available then low-resolution "fast" segmentation is recommended, which usually takes less than one minute to complete.
 - Downloading of TotalSegmentator requires `git` revision control tool.
 It is often installed already on many computer.
 If it is not found then module will report this during the setup phase.
 The tool can be downloaded from https://git-scm.com/download.
 - Install latest Slicer Preview Release of [3D Slicer](https://slicer.readthedocs.io/en/latest/user_guide/getting_started.html#installing-3d-slicer)
 - [Install `TotalSegmentator` extension](https://slicer.readthedocs.io/en/latest/user_guide/extensions_manager.html#install-extensions)